amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     WHERE weight IS NOT NULL;

-***EXERCISE 3: Write a query to determine the average weight of the individuals in records 1, 63, and 64.
+***CHALLENGE 3: Write a query to determine the average weight of the individuals in records 1, 63, and 64.
 How are null values treated?***

 ## <a name="sort"></a> Sorting